baptistecdr/aria2-integration-safari/README.md

 - Run `npm run lint:fix` to lint and fix files
 - Run `npm run build:watch` to build and hot-reloads
-- Open `aria2-integration.xcodeproj` with XCode
+- Open `aria2-integration.xcodeproj` with Xcode
 - Modify Signing settings
 - Click on Run (macOS or iOS)